denten-books/plain-text/sample.md

 human operator in order to deliver instructions to the computer [@engelbart_x-y_1970]."

 The CRT closes the circuit between human and machine, but at a cost.
-Where in short-lived screen-less word processors (like the IBM MT/ST) the operator would have to keep the underlying structure of the document in mind, the CRT unfolds the structure topographically, allowing for spatial navigation along the document---restoring, in a sense, the natural affordances of print.
+In practice, the short-lived screen-less word processors (like the IBM MT/ST) necessitated for the cognitively arduous task of continuously keeping the underlying document structure in mind's eye.
+They CRT lifts the burden in unfolding the structure topographically, allowing for spatial navigation along the document---restoring, in a sense, the natural affordances of print.
 Data becomes visible again.
 Moreover, represented in the shimmer of the cathode ray, it attaches itself lightly to the retina.
 Users trying out this way of writing for the first time report that the screen liberates them material confines of